 Makena Landing Park

 Makena Landing Park is in South Maui and known for its lively reef.
 It’s pretty much a guarantee that you’ll see a honu (sea turtle) or five.
 This park is spread out, but can get crowded during the day.
-We recommend going early to avoid crowds and afternoon winds.
+We recommend going early to avoid tour crowds and afternoon winds.
+Calm water will make for a smoother and more fun adventure.
 The park had all the right amenities to go paddle boarding.

 - Paved parking lot